 Claudius had determined that married men made poor soldiers, so he banned marriage from his empire.
-But Valentine would secretly marry young men that came to him.
-When Claudius found out about Valentine, he first tried to convert him to paganism.
-But Valentine reversed the strategy, trying instead to convert Claudius.
-When he failed he was jailed, then stoned and beheaded.
+But Valentine would secretly marry young couples that came to him.
+When Claudius found out about Valentine, he was jailed, then stoned and beheaded.

 To put together this gift all you will need is: